 My research interests lie in the diversity and evolution of sex determining mechanisms.
 I am also interested in the evolutionary processes that generate divergence within and among populations, potentially leading to speciation.

-Currently I am a Research Associate, working with Dr. Brad Anholt at the Bamfield Marine Sciences Centre (BMSC).
+Most recently, I was Research Associate, working with Dr. Brad Anholt at the Bamfield Marine Sciences Centre (BMSC).
 We have been investigating the evolution and ecology of biased sex ratios in the marine copepod Tigriopus californicus.
 This variation is heritable, and has an environmental component as well.
 We are currently trying to establish the mechanism by which this occurs.

 May 1990 – Department of Biology, University of Victoria, Victoria, BC, Canada; First Class standing